 - Divide the hot mixture among 6 ramekins, cover with plastic wrap and refrigerate until set, at least 6 hours or overnight.

-- Gently run a small, thin-bladed knife around the inside of the ramekin to release the panna cotta from the side of the ramekin; then dip each ramekin three-quarters of the way in warm water for 10 seconds to release the panna cotta from the bottom of the ramekin and invert onto a serving dish.
+- Gently run a small, thin-bladed knife around the inside of the ramekin to release the panna cotta from the side of the ramekin; then dip each ramekin three-quarters of the way in warm water for 10 seconds to release the panna cotta from the bottom of the ramekin; finally, invert onto a serving dish.

-- Drizzle with chocolate sauce, top with chopped pistachios and garnish with whole or sliced strawberries.
+- Drizzle with chocolate sauce, top with chocolate sprinkles and chopped pistachios; garnish with whole or sliced strawberries.